stateright/stateright.github.io/md-src/achieving-linearizability.md

    > TIP: This is a slightly more complex optimization because we need to treat "all agree" versus "not all agree" slightly differently to avoid dropping requests in some cases.
 Can you see why?
+3. The current implementation also assumes that the network does not redeliver messages.
+Revise it to account for potential message redelivery.

 ## Summary